The Stooges: Formation (1967–1968)

+The Stooges, Fun House, and first breakup (1969–1971)

+In 1969, the band released their self-titled debut album; sales were low and it was not well received by critics at the time.
 The Stooges soon gained a reputation for their wild, primitive live performances.
 Pop, especially, became known for his outrageous onstage behavior: smearing his bare chest with hamburger meat and peanut butter, cutting himself with shards of glass, and flashing his genitalia to the audience.
 Pop is sometimes credited with the invention or popularization of stage diving.

-In 1968, Elektra Records sent DJ/publicist Danny Fields to scout the MC5, resulting in contracts for both that band and the Stooges.
-The contracts were at different pay rates: MC5 $20,000, the Stooges $5,000, as revealed in the 2016 Jim Jarmusch film, Gimme Danger.
-In 1969, the band released their self-titled debut album; sales were low and it was not well received by critics at the time.

 In 1970, their second album, Fun House, was released, featuring the addition of saxophonist Steve Mackay.
 On June 13 of that year, television recorded the band at the Cincinnati Pop Festival.
 While performing the songs "T.V.
-Eye" and "1970," Pop leaped into the crowd, where he was hoisted up on people's hands, and proceeded to smear peanut butter all over his chest.
+Eye" and "1970", Pop leaped into the crowd, where he was hoisted up on people's hands, and proceeded to smear peanut butter all over his chest.
 In a broadcast interview at WNUR Northwestern University radio station in Evanston, Illinois, in 1984, Stiv Bators of the Lords of the New Church and the Dead Boys confirmed the long-standing rumor that it was he who had provided the peanut butter, having carried a large tub from his home in Youngstown, Ohio, and handing it up to Iggy from the audience.

 Fun House was also poorly received by critics and the general public.
 Alexander was dismissed in August 1970 after arriving at the Goose Lake International Music Festival too drunk to play.
 He was replaced by a succession of new bass players, including former roadie Zeke Zettner and James Recca.
 Around this time, the band expanded their lineup by adding a second guitar player, roadie Bill Cheatham, who was eventually replaced by James Williamson, a childhood friend of the Ashetons and Alexander.

 By this time, the Stooges, with the notable exception of Ron Asheton, had all become serious heroin users.
 The drug was introduced to the band by new manager John Adams.
 Their performances became even more unpredictable, and Pop often had trouble standing up on stage due to his extreme drug abuse.
 Elektra soon eliminated the Stooges from its roster, and the band had a hiatus for several months.
 The final lineup was Pop, the Asheton brothers, Recca and Williamson.

 The breakup of the Stooges was formally announced on July 9, 1971.
+With the band having broken up, Pop met David Bowie on September 7, 1971, at Max's Kansas City, and the pair quickly became good friends.
+The next day, on the advice of Bowie, Pop signed a recording contract with pop music manager Tony DeFries' company, MainMan.
+A few months later, Tony DeFries and Pop met Clive Davis from CBS/Columbia Records and got a two-album recording deal.